Maesteg Animal Welfare Society

 The society’s other main development is to help people on low income with veterinary fees, because the PDSA excludes the valleys.
 We also have a policy of helping to pay towards the cost of neutering animals, thus trying to reduce the number of unwanted litters.
 However this takes a considerable drain on our resources.

-We run fund raising events as much as possible, but a lot of our income comes from our charity shops run entirely by volunteers.
-We have a shop located in Maesteg, also one in the Ogmore Valley.
-We also rely heavily on donations.
-Keeping the animals at the kennels and cattery and veterinary fees etc. cost money.
+We run fund raising events as much as possible, but a lot of our income comes from our charity shop run entirely by volunteers.
+We have a shop located in Maesteg.
+We rely heavily on donations.
+Keeping the animals at the cattery and veterinary fees etc. cost money.
 None of this work could be carried out without a substantial income.